luong-komorebi/Binary-Bomb/README.md

 Read the bomblab-instructions.pdf file.
 Skip step 1.

 #### And my explanation
 You will see more than 30 folders with identical numbers (1551xxx). *Don't panic*.
 These numbers are my classmates' student IDs. **Each of the folder contains a unique bomb**.
 Although the solving technique is the same for all bombs, this was done to make sure no one can copy others' solutions. **It is therefore very good for you to pratice**.

+My folder is 1551020.

 In each of the folder, we have 3 files :